firstmoversadvantage/api.movingleads.com/sections/customer_accounts.md

 CustomerAccounts
 ================

-For the full XML representation of users, [check out the data reference](https://github.com/firstmoversadvantage/api.movingleads.com/blob/master/sections/data_reference.md#customer_account).
+For the full XML representation of customer_accounts, [check out the data reference](https://github.com/firstmoversadvantage/api.movingleads.com/blob/master/sections/data_reference.md#customer_account).

 The account API is currently just for reading, not writing.
 Any authenticated user has access.